MedAIerHHL/MetaAD/README.md

 ## News

+- We believe that the MetaAD paradigm can be applied to lesion detection in CT/MR imaging, such as non-contrast CT → contrast-enhanced CT → non-contrast CT, enabling the detection of subtle lesions in non-contrast CT.
+If you are interested in this area, feel free to explore MetaAD and reach out to us for discussion.
+Please contact us!
 - We have released our preliminary code.
 We are currently reorganizing the entire framework.
 If you encounter any issues, please contact us at 1729766533@qq.com. (preliminary code reference: https://github.com/ZhenrongShen/FDG-to-CFT_PET_Synthesis)
 - We received the **MICCAI 2024 Young Scientist Award**.
 You can find more details [here](https://miccai.org/index.php/about-miccai/awards/best-paper-award-and-young-scientist-award/).
 - Our paper was selected as a *Best Paper Candidate*.